jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 ### Challenge-4: hard coded codes/types mapping logic from upstream transactional systems to DWH report system

    It was initially convenient to hard code codes/types mapping logic in ETL transformation when the number of mappings is small.
 With the upstream transactional system adds more and more codes/types, the hard coded mapping logic becomes a constant coding labor.
 Every time there is a new or changed promotion program or promotion location in upstream transactional system, the hard coded mapping logic need to be revisited and changed accordingly.
-Hard coded mapping logic also makes the visual ETL flow chart bloated with several branches of data process flows that only differs in codes/types mapping logic.

    For example, promotion data integation component maps promotion location codes used in updtream SAM system to the promotion subtypes used in DWH report system.
 There are different codes/types mapping logics depending on the promotion types.